swiftlang/swift/docs/ABI/GenericSignature.md

 * The mangled names of generic entities include the generic signature
 * The generic type parameters and protocol-conformance constraints in a generic signature are mapped to type metadata and witness-table parameters in a generic function, respectively.
-* The entries in a witness table
+* The entries in a protocol witness table correspond to a variant of the generic signature of a protocol called the [requirement signature](#requirement-signature).

 Whenever used in the ABI, a generic signature must be both *minimal* and *canonical*, as defined below.